-House with Unusual Staircase in San Francisco
+House with Unusual Staircase in San Francisco25 photos

 Uniquely styled four-story private residence of 325 square meters, designed in San Francisco, USA, by Schwartz and Architecture studio, is defined by its staircase that enabled architects to create a flexible and continuous vertical space.